wp-plugins/responsive-mortgage-calculator/readme.txt

 __Features__

-The calculator allows your website visitors to estimate their mortgage entering:
+The calculator allows your website visitors to estimate their mortgage by entering:

 * the total cost of the of the home,
 * a down payment amount,